jenniferreyesdev/jenniferreyesdev/README.md

 - 👋 Hi, I’m @jenniferreyesdev
 - 👀 I’m interested in all things programming, coding, developing, security, privacy, ethical hacking, networking, front end, back end,... etc. You name it!
-I'm, also, current a Jr. Software Engineer.
+I'm, also, currently a Jr. Software Engineer.
 - 🌱 I’m currently learning to write production level applications after years studying mathematics.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me ... on here!